tommyskott/dotfiles/README.md

 git config --global user.email
 ```

+## SSH

+[Follow the guide](/.ssh/README.md) on how to setup SSH config and adding new SSH keys.

-## VS Code
+## Visual Studio Code

-Download and install [VS Code]() and add your settings and key bindings to your default workspace profile.
+Download and install [VS Code](https://code.visualstudio.com/) and add the extensions you need, from the list below.

-## Extensions

-Here's a list of useful extensions.
 Open them in VS Code Marketplace or check the "Recommended extensions" tab in VS Code.

 - [DotENV](https://marketplace.visualstudio.com/items?itemName=mikestead.dotenv)
 - [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)